Why Bees, Wasps, And Yellow Jackets Love Elizabethtown In The Summer

 Over the next few months, you will be noticing bees, wasps, and yellow jackets returning.
 As warmer weather arrives, so do the stinging insects!
 Elizabethtown provides the perfect summer temps to keep these pests happy and content.
 If stinging insects settle in around your home to nest, you could be in trouble.
 While they are helpful in pollinating our flowers and eating pest insects that bother our gardens, this doesn’t mean it’s a good idea to keep a hornet's nest attached to your porch.
 We don’t recommend trying to remove nests on your own, however, as it can be very dangerous.
 Bees, wasps, and yellow jackets all have the ability to sting.
 Their sting is painful and can cause severe allergic reactions in some people.

 To prevent bees, wasps, and yellow jackets from moving onto your property, you must first know what’s attracting them.
 There are multiple factors that could be drawing their attention.
 Stinging insects are pollinators, so the more flowers you have, the more appealing your property is.
-But it’s not just flowers.
-All gardens and varying plants can attract stinging insects as they enjoy feeding on garden-damaging pests.
-Trash receptacles and sweet smells will also be an attractant, including barbecues and perfumes.
+It’s not just flowers, however; all gardens and varying plants can attract stinging insects, as they enjoy feeding on garden-damaging pests.
+Trash receptacles and sweet smells, including barbecues and perfumes, will also be an attractant.
 Yellow jackets hunt arachnids.
-If flies are attracted to your property (from sweet smells or trash bins), arachnids will follow, and so will stinging insects--one after another.
+If flies are attracted to your property (from sweet smells or trash bins), arachnids will follow, as will stinging insects - one after another.
 Last, but not least, areas to build nests can draw stinging insects to your property.
 Eaves, under porches, siding, and other nooks can provide the perfect protection for their nests.

 - Ensure screen are all intact.